wso2/choreo-samples/gsheet-row-update-to-gmail/readme.md

-Use template (Google Sheets Row Update to Gmail Message) to send an email once the cell in Google sheet is updated.
+# Google Sheets Row Update to Gmail Message
 ## Use case
 When there are multiple tasks to perform by one person it becomes overwhelming how about the state where you have to send emails to each and every person you update a specific column in a Google sheet?.
-This template integrates Gmail and Google Sheets will be perfect choices for handling this scenario.
+This sample integrates Gmail and Google Sheets will be perfect choices for handling this scenario.
 You can send a Gmail automatically to a person at that same instant you update your Google Sheet.
-This template would be useful for people like accountants, finance officers, bankers, and others who involve in similar tasks.
-This template is used for the scenario that once a specific column is updated in a Google Sheet, a Gmail is sent to the specified email address of that person.
+This sample would be useful for people like accountants, finance officers, bankers, and others who involve in similar tasks.
+This sample is used for the scenario that once a specific column is updated in a Google Sheet, a Gmail is sent to the specified email address of that person.
-The use-case involved in this specific template is updating the bonus amount of a person and at that instance, an email is sent.
+The use-case involved in this specific sample is updating the bonus amount of a person and at that instance, an email is sent.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/gsheet_row_update_to_gmail <newProjectName>`
 * Google cloud platform account
 * Gmail account